Matt Szollosi

 Matthew A. "Matt" Szollosi (/səˈlɒsi/; born June 4, 1972) is a former Democratic member of the Ohio House of Representatives, representing Toledo and Lucas County.

-As of 2022, he is executive director of Affiliated Construction Trades Ohio, an organization which represents the state's building trades.
+As of 2022, he is executive director of Affiliated Construction Trades of Ohio, an organization which represents the state's building trades.

 Career

 Szollosi was born in Toledo on June 4, 1972.
 His parents, Francis M. and Emma J. Szollosi (née Oravecz), have Hungarian roots.
 He received both his B.A. in English and his Juris Doctor from the University of Toledo.
 His wife is Melanie L. Szollosi (née Czubek), they have a daughter, Audrey Mae.

 His grandfather, Fritz Szollosi served as a postmaster and as a Lucas County Commissioner, his other grandfather, John Babarcsik, who also had Hungarian roots, had worked at the Powertrain facility for close to thirty years.

 His brother, Francis J. Szollosi, has been elected twice to serve on the Toledo City Council, and sits on the State Democratic Party Executive Committee.
 Szollosi was a four-time city councilman in Oregon, Ohio and is a partner with downtown Toledo lawfirm Cosme, D'Angelo & Szollosi Co., L.P.A.